 Çağdaş Dedeoğlu

-He specialized in posthuman security and religion, with an emphasis on ecological and technological issues.
-He has been involved with grassroots ecological movements, as well as research organizations including the Political Ecology Network, Middle Eastern Studies Association, International Society for the Study of Religion, Nature and Culture, the International Research Network for the Study of Science & Belief in Society, and the European Society for Environmental History.
+His research centers around posthuman politics, ethics, and technology, with a particular emphasis on planetary security and sustainability.
+He has been involved with grassroots ecological movements, as well as research organizations including the Political Ecology Network, the International Society for the Study of Religion, Nature and Culture, Middle East Studies Association, and the International Research Network for the Study of Science & Belief in Society.

 Publications